Vizzuality/express-redux-scaffold/README.md

-# React demo project
+# Express, react and redux scaffold

-A boilerplate to make static projects using Koa, Redux, React and Mocha.
+A boilerplate to make static projects using Express js, Redux, React and Mocha.

 ## Install